 Ignoring some of the errors

 You can exclude specific parts of the source code from being scanned by PHPCS by wrapping the problematic part with

 You should reach for those as a last resort, such as when the piece of the code cannot be refactored or rewritten.
 It is also good to include a reason for exclusion in the comment.

 Adding more rules to the ruleset

 When you (and the whole team) are comfortable with writing code according to specified coding standard and the PHPCS is run regularly (typically as a part of a Jenkins CI build), you can be more strict and add more rules to the ruleset.
-It can be easily done by checking some already existing standards and choosing some rules from them.
+It can be easily done by using some already existing standard and choosing some rules from them.
 You can do it incrementally - choose one rule that looks good, add it to your ruleset and see what happens after you run PHPCS.